 Why You Need to Develop Account Champions

-When prospective clients approach us regarding our sales training and coaching programs one of the most common requests we hear is the desire for their sales team to strategically sell and expand existing accounts.
-Sales leaders and business owners alike share with us their frustration over the lack of penetration and relationship development within their client accounts.
-They ask us, “why is it that our competitor has 40 consultants on billing with ABC company yet we only have two and we can’t seem to sell outside of the database group?”
+When prospective clients approach us regarding our account planning and development training programs, one of the most common requests we hear is the desire for their sales team to strategically sell and expand existing accounts.
+Sales leaders and business owners alike share with us their frustration over the lack of penetration and relationship development within their key client accounts.
+They ask us, “why is it that our competitor has 40 consultants on billing with ABC company yet we only have two and we can’t seem to sell outside of the HR department?”
 This is a legitimate question and concern.

-Over the years I have found that to truly “dominate” an account and become the incumbent vendor AND trusted advisor you need some help.
-You need an account champion or coach to guide you along the way.
+Over the years I have found that to truly “dominate” an account and become the incumbent vendor AND trusted adviser, you can either take the difficult path or the less difficult path.
+The less difficult path offers you some help in the form of an account champion.
+To really go deep and wide in an account and win big deals, you need an account champion or coach to guide you along the way.